-World cow milk production has increased by 2,5% in 2011, up from the 2010 growth of 2,4%.
-Main factors driving high production growth were higher producer prices and favourable climatic conditions.
-This trend continued during the first half of 2012.
-Lower prices and less favourable production conditions resulted in a slowdown in production growth in the second half of 2012.
+World cow milk production has increased by 2,1% in 2012, down from the 2011 growth of 2,5%.
+Lower prices and less favourable production conditions resulted in a slowdown in production growth since the second half of 2012.
 A devastating drought in New Zealand at the beginning of 2013 and a slow start to the 2013 European production season resulted in a decrease in production growth in 2013.
 Cow's milk production remains the most important part of total milk production and comprises 83% of the total global milk production.
 Global milk production per species is shown in Figure 3.

-Figure 3: Global milk production per species, 2009 to 2011
+Figure 3: Global milk production per species, 2009 to 2012

-Source: IDF Bull.458/2012
+Source: IDF Bull.470/2013